marcalsius/marcalsius/README.md

 #### How can I help you? ####

 At Codeworks (where I work) I wear many hats, but I can give you a hand if you are looking for developers.
-I'll be happy to leverage my network and connect you to potential co-founders!
+I'll be happy to leverage my network and connect you to potential tech co-founders!

 Happy to collaborate if you are on prototype/launch phase and you need help with product/marketing aspects too.
 Or if you need any help with bureaucratic stuff!
 As I said, I wear many hats!